bas080/colcise/README.md

 # Colcise

-Python script that takes a string of multiple lines (\n) and an argument as that is the delimeter to be used to create columns.
+Python script that takes a string of multiple lines (\n) and an argument as that is the deli-meter to be used to create columns.

-Colcise works nicely together with vims ability to perform external commands on visual selections.
+Colcise works nicely together with vim's ability to perform external commands on visual selections.
 One performs colciseness on a visual selection with a few steps